w3c/vc-di-ecdsa-test-suite/README.md

 ### Running Interoperability Tests

-Running interoperability tests requires having authorization to multiple implementations' endpoints.
+Running interoperability tests requires having authorization to the endpoints of multiple implementations.
 Because most users of this suite will not have those authorization capabilities the interoperability suites are disabled by default.
 If you wish to try running the interoperability suites you may by setting `local: false` in `./config/runner.json` or using the ENV Variable `LOCAL_ONLY=false`.